Command C’s Quickstart Guide to Ecommerce Optimization Strategy

 We ask this because we want to understand what’s working and what’s not with the company’s ecommerce site, both on the frontend and backend.
 We never want to add a new feature or enhancement just to do so.
 On the contrary, we want to understand the cause and effect relationship that any work on the site will have.

 In the Command C process, a client’s answer to this question falls under one of three categories: Challenge, Equilibrium, or Growth.
 In the Challenge stage, retailers are dealing with issues like low conversion rates, consistent site bugs, frequent user complaints, and slow load times–to name a few.
-Once retailers have resolved pressing problems and stabilized their site and operations, they are now at Equilibrium.
-But they know their site could convert more sales.
-They want to grow, but they are not sure how.
+It’s crucial to resolve these pressing problems and stabilize the site and operations.
+Without that stable foundation, you can’t move forward to grow and optimize your site.
+It would be like choosing paint colors for a house with a cracked foundation.
+It’s fun to update and refresh a home, but there are more important issues to tackle.

-The purpose of asking, “Where are you today?,” is to see the big picture.
+It’s easy to want to jump right into the optimization phase.
+But the purpose of asking, “Where are you today?,” is to see the big picture.
 Too often we meet retailers who are eager to employ a new tactic without a real strategy behind it.
 For example, companies may spend five figures a month on a Facebook campaign to generate traffic, while at the same time, they’re not converting sales onsite due to technical issues at checkout.
 Why spend money to increase conversions when the conversion process itself is broken?
 The first step in the order of optimization is to know where your site is at.

 Plan to Prioritize Based on ROI